BayernMuller/Learning-RPI/README.md

-# Learning-RPI
+# Raspberry Pi

-the codes that I learned about Raspberry Pi
+Cross platform codes like Qt or Python for raspberry pi.